neverhags/BikeLightDuino/README.md

             #define ROW_7 8
             #define ROW_8 9

+            #define SENSOR_PIN A4

-This project use a photoresistor to turn on/off the matrix in pin A4:
+This project use a photoresistor in pin A4 to turn on/off the matrix it can be controled using V and B command to ajust the intensity in real:

-            int sensorValue = analogRead(A4);
+            int sensorValue = analogRead(SENSOR_PIN);

+*Note: i aren't use EEPROM, if you want to save the config you must programm that feature.*